common-workflow-language/cwl-website/content/about.md

 layout: page
 permalink: /about/
 title: About
+columns: 10
 class: page-short anchors-center-fix
 ---

 The CWL Project began out of a need for a standard to describe analysis pipelines in a portable and reusable manner.
 Common Workflow Language (CWL) is a family of standards for the description of command line tools and of workflows made with these standards.